shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-3dsmax-plus.md

 ## Supported Application Versions

-This item has been tested and is known to be working on the following application versions: 2016-2020.
-Please note that it is perfectly possible, even likely, that it will work with more recent releases, however it has not yet been formally tested with these versions.
+This item has been tested and is known to be working on the following application versions:

+{% include tk-3dsmax %}

 ## Documenation